Does Lysol Kill Mold?

 Cons of Using Lysol to Kill Mold

-Alternative Methods for Mold Removal
+Substitutes for Lysol in Mold Removal

 Conclusion